Thermodynamic measurement of the sound velocity of a Bose gas across the transition to Bose-Einstein condensation: Results

 and

 Note that

 but still both can give valuable information as we discuss in the following.

-Figure~\ref{fig:cthcbec}(a) shows the partial components of the sound velocity $c_{BEC-part}^2$ and $c_{ther-part}^2$ and Fig.~\ref{fig:cthcbec}(b) shows the independent sound velocities $c_{BEC}^2$ and $c_{ther}^2$.
-In both cases we plot solid lines as guides to eye that follow, respectively, the highest and lowest values of both sound modes at each temperature.

-In Fig.~\ref{fig:cthcbec}(a) one can see the range where each component dominates the first sound mode: below $\approx \unit[150]{nK}$ the BEC component dominates a vanishingly small thermal component while above it the thermal cloud dominates.
-This observed behavior follows closely the interpretation of the sound modes given in Ref. \cite{PethickBook2008}, which says that the sound mode associated to the thermal cloud is the first sound at high temperatures while at low temperatures, the first sound is given by the BEC part.
-Conversely, the second sound mode is identified as the BEC mode at high temperatures and the thermal mode at low temperatures.
+Figure~\ref{fig:cthcbec} shows the partial components of the sound velocity.
+In both cases we plot solid lines just for eye guidance.
+In figure~\ref{fig:cthcbec}(a) one can see the range where each component dominates the first sound mode: below $\approx \unit[90]{nK}$ the BEC component dominates a vanishingly small thermal component while above it the thermal cloud dominates.
+The inset shows the lowest temperatures to emphasize the predominance of each component.